Five lies students tell themselves about scholarships

 There are 720 hours in a month.
 If you use 3 of those hours each month to find and apply for scholarships, you’ll still have 717 hours left to do all of the other things you normally do.

 And if parents don’t have time to help their child with scholarships, perhaps they can hire someone (like me!) to help.
-My role is to make the process faster and easier for everyone.
+My role is to make the process faster, easier, and more successful for everyone.

 2. I don’t qualify for scholarships.

-Has your child ever done anything stupid with money?
-Of course they have!
+Does your child like hot tubs and other "backyard experiences"?
+Of course they do!
 So, they qualify for scholarships.

 It used to be that to win a scholarship, you had to be a top student.
 Those days are gone.
-There are still awards for top students, but there is a myriad of other awards for students that never existed before.
-There has never been a better time to get scholarships.
+There are still awards for top students, but there is a myriad of other awards for other kinds of students that never existed before.
+In fact, there has never been a better time in history to win scholarships!

 3. I’ll never win, so why bother?